mortenmathiasen/piir/README.md

 PIIR is a self-contained tool to transmit IR-signals like remote controls.

-The tool is created as an alternative to LIRC and other tools, that are more heavy weight and less generic.
+PIIR is created as an alternative to LIRC and other tools, that are more heavy weight and less generic.

 ## Features